jvivard/multi-image-generation-colab/README.md

-# multi-image-generation-colab
+# FLUX.1-dev Image Generation

-Modified version of Flux by ForestLabs.
-Generate multiple images using either multiple prompts or a single prompt.
-Supports seed control for reproducible results.
-Ideal for bulk image generation and creative experimentation in Google Colab
+This project contains a Python script for generating images from text prompts using the FLUX.1-dev text-to-image model.
+The script is adapted from a Jupyter Notebook and is designed to run in an environment like Google Colab.